whoisdsmith/AI-MTHRFCKR/README.md

 - [Artssy](https://www.artssy.co/) - Let Your Creativity Flow.
 - [Astria.ai](http://www.astria.ai) - Astria - Tailor-Made AI Image Generation.
 Create Custom Images Using AI
 - [Bg Eraser](http://bgeraser.com) - Bg Eraser - Magic Eraser For Picture Clean Up.
 Powerful AI Inpainting And Picture Clean Up Technology.
 Remove Unwanted Objects And Clean Up Pictures In Seconds
-- [BlueWillow](https://www.bluewillow.ai/): BlueWillow is an AI platform that provides businesses with data analytics and insights.
+- [BlueWillow](https://www.bluewillow.ai/): BlueWillow Is An AI Platform That Provides Businesses With Data Analytics And Insights.
-- [Booth AI](https://booth.ai/): Booth AI is an AI-powered platform that helps businesses create professional quality product photography.
+- [Booth AI](https://booth.ai/): Booth AI Is An AI-powered Platform That Helps Businesses Create Professional Quality Product Photography.
-- [Bright Eye](https://apps.apple.com/us/app/bright-eye/id1593932475): Bright Eye is a mobile app that uses AI to improve and correct the brightness of images.
+- [Bright Eye](https://apps.apple.com/us/app/bright-eye/id1593932475): Bright Eye Is A Mobile App That Uses AI To Improve And Correct The Brightness Of Images.
-- [Canva Text To Image](https://www.canva.com/your-apps/text-to-image): Canva Text to Image is a feature on Canva that uses AI to convert text into an image design.
+- [Canva Text To Image](https://www.canva.com/your-apps/text-to-image): Canva Text To Image Is A Feature On Canva That Uses AI To Convert Text Into An Image Design.
 - [Cartoonize](http://imagetocartoon.com) - Image To Cartoon.
 Best AI Cartoonizer Online For Free
-- [Craiyon](https://www.craiyon.com/): Craiyon is a creative AI platform that provides businesses with unique design and marketing solutions.
+- [Craiyon](https://www.craiyon.com/): Craiyon Is A Creative AI Platform That Provides Businesses With Unique Design And Marketing Solutions.
 - [DALL·E 2](https://openai.com/dall-e-2/) - Dall·E 2 Is A New AI System That Can Create Realistic Images And Art From A Description In Natural Language.
 DALL·E 2 Can Create Original, Realistic Images And Art From A Text Description.
 It Can Combine Concepts, Attributes, And Styles
 - [DaVinciFace](http://www.davinciface.com) - AI Portrait - Davinci Face Made By Mathema.
 DaVinci Face Is A Software–based On The Most Innovative Artificial Intelligence Techniques, In Particular On GAN (Generative Adversarial Network) - To Create Leonardesque-style Portraits
 - [Deep Dream Generator](http://deepdreamgenerator.com) - Human AI Collaboration.
 Create Inspiring Visual Content In A Collaboration With Our AI Enabled Tools